 This was probably the fanciest place we ate in Granada, although it is still very kid-friendly and has a little house in the middle of the restaurant/garden for children to play in.
 The service was great and the food was good.

 The Garden Cafe

 We ate here 3 times during our stay.
 It’s a restaurant with a garden inside and shop.
 I think of it more of a breakfast/lunch place, but they might be open for dinner.

-Nicer than it sounds.
+Much nicer than it sounds.
 It sounds like something you’d find in a mall food court, but it is better.
 It has an indoor garden and the best service we had our entire time in Nicaragua.
 We were seated quickly, the service was prompt, and a manager even came by to ask if we were enjoying our meal.
-All the food we ate was very good and chocolate lava cake desert was amazing.
+All the food we ate was great and chocolate lava cake desert was amazing.

 Taco Stop (Taco Restaurant)